 The things that scare us have power over us.

 The things we avoid because we’re scared of them limit our choices.
 The more we know about why something bothers us – and the more we deconstruct so we know *exactly* what the issue is, the more power we have in our own lives, because we have that much more understanding, and that much more choice about how we respond.

 Nudity is a big one for a lot of people – whether that’s for reasons of family upbringing around privacy and modesty, whether that’s because they’re not comfortable with the shape or size or whatever of their body, or whether that’s because they’re trying to figure out how nudity and sexuality interconnect (or if they have to.)
 And then mingled with that are all the choices about “Do I want to feel this vulnerable around this particular collection of people?
 And if so, why, and if not, why not?”

-That makes nudity a powerful tool in the right setting.
+The fact that nudity is such a powerful complicated thing for most people makes it a really useful tool.
 There aren’t a whole lot of things that can affect us that deeply in multiple areas of our lives.
 I therefore think it makes a lot of sense for people to spend a fair bit of time with it.
 Not with the goal of getting comfortable being skyclad, necessarily, but with the goal of being really clear with themselves what the actual issues are for them, and the times those issues do and don’t apply.
 (And what might change that, if anything.)

 It stops being one big thing by itself: it becomes part of a larger pattern of testing yourself and your choices against the edges of the world, and deciding which answers you, yourself, and no one else, are happy with.